ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-smc.md

 When you try to add a lone symphony cluster with SMC, because of a time out issue you get the warning message.
 The message is a warning and does not impact adding a lone symphony cluster with SMC.
 {: tsCauses}

 This error will not impact on adding a lone symphony cluster with SMC.
-Keep on addding other lone symphony clusters.
+Keep on adding other lone symphony clusters.
 {: tsResolve}

-## What happen after provisioning SMC cluster, immediately if you try to logon as egosh user in secondary nodes of SMC?
+## What happens after provisioning an SMC cluster, immediately if you try to logon as egosh user in secondary nodes of the SMC?
 {: #smc-troubleshoot-topic-3}
 {: troubleshoot}
 {: support}

-After provisioning SMC cluster, if you immediately try to logon on secondary nodes of SMC you see this message:
+After provisioning the SMC cluster, if you immediately try to logon on secondary nodes of SMC you see this message:
 {: tsSymptoms}

 ```text